 What Happens Next?

-It’s a great move to launch day-off marketing promotions that can bring back a first-time customer.
+It’s a great move to launch day-of” marketing promotions that can bring back a first-time customer.
 Offers like “Shop today and get 30 percent off of your next visit” can be a good motivator to return to your store.
-If one of their friends or family members shops with you, offer a free gift.
+If a customer’s friend or family member shops with you, offer them a gift.
 Make sure it’s branded with your logo to keep your business top of mind.
 For promotional material ideas, visit the SmartBiz Small Business Blog: Promotional Items for Your Small Business.